Ammar-Amin/To-Do-List--JS-/README.md

 # Todo List

-A simple todo list application built using HTML, CSS, and JavaScript.
+A Simple ToDo List Web App built using HTML, CSS, and JavaScript.
+This app allows users to create, delete, and mark tasks as completed.
+Additionally, it utilizes Local Storage to persist user data, ensuring tasks are saved even after the browser is closed.

 [Project Link]
 (https://ammar-amin-todolist.netlify.app/)